Professional Internship Program

 - Cover letter, stating your expectations and career goals

-- Literary, Marketing, Education, and Development applicants must include writing samples
+- Literary, Marketing, Education (short 1-2 page piece of theater curriculum suggested), and Development applicants must include writing samples

 - Two letters of recommendation (from work supervisor, professor, or other relevant source)